Information Technology Business Insurance

 Without insurance, you might have to pay for a costly legal battle – even if the suit is frivolous.

-How are workers' comp costs calculated for technology businesses?
+How are workers' comp insurance costs calculated for technology businesses?

 The amount you pay for workers’ compensation is a specific rate based on every $100 of your business’s payroll.
-Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).
+Insurance carriers determine your premium by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).

 State laws set workers’ comp requirements for technology companies